http://restsql.org

 The files may be called anything you wish; these are only the suggested names.
 Two other properties files are optional: privileges (authorization) and trigger definitions.
 These are referenced in the main restsql.properties file

 The general restsql.properties is set through a System Property, "org.restsql.properties".
-The value is an absolute path to your properties file, e.g. /etc/opt/business/restsql/restsql.properties.
+The value is an absolute path to your properties file, e.g. /etc/opt/restsql/restsql.properties.
 The WAR mode should use a context-param in the web.xml to set this (See Installation section later for details).
 The JAR mode will default to default-restsql.properties (source location: restsql/src/resources/properties) that is included in the jar.

 The general restsql.properties contains the following configurations: